Agreements on General Terms and Conditions

 Easy to Download

-As the agreements on general terms and conditions published by Competence Agencies of Swedenhave become increasingly important on the market, the need for accessibility has also increased.
-That is why we have made it possible to download the agreements so that they can be attached electronically.
-This service is free of charge.
+As the agreements on general terms and conditions published by Competence Agencies of Sweden have become increasingly important on the market, the need for accessibility has also increased.
+Hence, the agreements are now easy to download and attach electronically.
+For members, this service is free of charge.